KatherineMichel/portfolio/doc/los-angeles-2023.md

 ## Friday

-### Warner Brothers Studio Tour
+### Warner Brothers Studio Tour versus Universal Studios Tour

-After some quick research, I settled on Warner Brothers Studio Tour as a top priority.
-It was an incredible experience.

 The Warner Brothers tour guides immediately established their tour as "better" than Universal's.
+Although it was lighthearted banter, I did detect a hint of competition.

+#### What Warner Brothers Had Going For It

-For one thing, it was a personalized, small group experience.
+The Warner Brothers tour was a personalized, small group experience.
 At the start of the tour, the tour guide asked us which Warner Brothers shows or movies we were fans of so that the tour could be tailored to our interests.
 During the guided part of the tour, we were all on one cart in close proximity to the tour guide and could ask questions as we went.
+We get off several times to tour city lots, a sound stage, and house.

+There were multiple photo ops, including the Friends set, Big Bang Theory set, and Friends fountain.

+Before and after the guided part of the tour, we had the opportunity to walk through exhibits packed with costumes, props, special effects, and info.

+I spent 3 hours on the Warner Brothers tour.

+#### What Universal Studios Tour Had Going For It

-In contrast, the Univeral Studios tour consisted of one large group riding on a group of connected carts with a pre-recorded commentary by Jimmy Fallon.
-Although tour guides had the freedom to provide their own commentary, group members did not have the opportunity to ask questions or see things unique to their own interests.
+In contrast, the Universal Studios tour consisted of one large group riding on a group of connected carts with a pre-recorded commentary by Jimmy Fallon.
+Although tour guides had the freedom to provide their own commentary, group members did not have the opportunity to ask questions or get off the cart to take a closer look.

 However, the Universal Studios tour did include some iconic backlots, and nothing at Warner Brothers compared to Universal's interactive, 3-D experiences.

-I spent 3 hours on the Warner Brothers tour, compared to around 45 minutes on the Universal Studio Tour.
+I spent approximately 45 minutes on the Universal Studio Tour.

+### Warner Brothers Studio Tour

+After some quick research, I settled on Warner Brothers Studio Tour as a top priority.
+It was an incredible, in-depth experience.

-I hadn't read up on the details of the Warner Brothers tour ahead of time.
+Because I hadn't read up on the details of the Warner Brothers tour ahead of time, I didn't know about the focus on Friends.

-The chance to take a photo on the real Friends set was an unexpectedly fun surprise.
+The chance to take a photo on the real Friends set was a super fun surprise.

 ![](los-angeles-2023-images/warner-brothers-friends-set.jpg)
 Me on the real Friends set